-Your furry friend needs more than just love to thrive.
+Your Goldendoodle needs more than just love to thrive.
 Picking out food that will help them grow and maintain health is crucial.
 But there are so many questions.
 One of the biggest debates with dog food is about grain-free food.
-Do goldendoodles need grain-free food?
+Do Goldendoodles need grain-free food?

 Goldendoodles do not need grain-free food.
 They can gain nutrition from grains, but grains should be less than 20% of a goldendoodle’s diet.
 Dogs are considered scavengers and can digest grains and gain nutrients from them, but they are also carnivores and should mainly eat animal protein.

 Goldendoodles can digest grain just fine and can gain nutrients from them, but a dog’s diet is much more complex than just grains or no grains.
 What does your dog truly need in its diet?